October 6, 2017

 The damage to the rear end of the GMC van is substantial.
 As shown in the photo below, key ingredients to a proper investigation include the determination of the extent of crush and the extent of any “jamming” of tires that would prevent the wheels from rotating.
-These are elements to the determination of the extent of kinetic energy that likely existed before the impact and was dissipated via the crush and post-impact travel of the vehicles.
+These are elements to the determination of the extent of kinetic energy that likely existed before the impact and was dissipated via the crush and during post-impact travel of the vehicles.

 Obviously the documentation of the status of crush and wheel damage cannot be left to the single vehicle but must also be performed on the striking vehicle shown below.